Reservation of Rights Letter - Explained

 The insured party who is issued a reservation of rights letter can seek the services of an attorney if not satisfied with the position of the insurer.

-References for Reservation Of Rights Letter
+Academic Research on a Reservation Of Rights Letter